 Temporary Clerks Award flexibility

-On 28 March 2020, the Fair Work Commission varied the Clerks Award by adding a new Schedule I. It was initially due to stop operating on 30 June 2020.
+On 28 March 2020, the Fair Work Commission varied the Clerks Award by adding a new Schedule I.

 Schedule I adds award flexibility to the Clerks Award during the impact of coronavirus.
 It changes entitlements relating to: